microsoft/pxt-ev3/docs/coding/object-detection.md

 * Include an image of your program with comments.
 * Add a team photograph!

 Congratulations!
-What will you design next
+What will you design next?